-Preparing a road trip in Australia requires a big budget which means it is necessary to put together enough savings before thinking about leaving.
+Preparing a road trip in Australia can require a big budget which means it is necessary to put together enough savings before thinking about leaving.
 Depending on your objectives and the kind of holidays you are aiming to have, you budget might vary (tourist on holidays or backpacker on a working holiday visa).
-Our objective is to give you an idea of the cost of your road trip but also some tips to reduce it.
+Our aim is to give you an idea of the cost of your road trip but also some tips to reduce it.
 The prices chosen are examples but might help you when starting to prepare your road trip.

 What budget for your van in Australia?

 Renting a van